vjekoart/retrovizor/revizor/Readme.md

         * Some best practices are also appended as instructions, second documentation file, e.g. add JSDoc comment above new methods, don't use overly complex statements, write tests for new methods and similar
     * Prerequisites:
-        * Enable `remote.sh task-start` functionality, to enable execution of NodeJS/Python scripts on remote server
-        * Enable GitHub bot (or my account), that can make code changes and publish a PR
         * Concise documentation of revizor that explains how things work, and how to add new stuff: both LMM and human friendly
         * Main `generate` NodeJS/Pyhton function that has (codestral) applet, knowledge of revizor, and sufficient rights to modify and save code
-        * Enable some other `remote.sh task*` functionality, to enable implementation of changes based on the PR review - file by file
+    * Future (team) usage:
+        * Enable something like a GitHub bot for code generation on servers that can be triggered via an API
+        * Watch for review comments on PRs, and automatically fix/adjust code based on comments.
 8. Integrate with Django

 ### Beta: seriously reusable